Quay Street

 The medieval presence of a High Street (formerly North Street), West Street and East Street begs the question, what happened to South Street?
 The answer is that there was one - it was Quay Street.
 Mapping evidence suggests that the name was changed in the 1870s, perhaps because Portland Street began to effectively do the same job.

 Continuing south, the police station is built on the site of Clark's Yard, a former builder's yard and engineering works which had been built of Fareham Red Bricks, and before that it was cottages.
 The fire station was accessed through here and a foundry was opposite.
+The police station moved into the new brick building from their site on Osborn Road South.

 Beyond here, it was mostly cottages, some of which had been converted in to shops and businesses, and the Chequers Inn at the far end (which survived the first phase of roadworks but not the second).
 Opposite the Inn was the footpath to allotments and Bath Lane Park.